wp-plugins/zedity/readme.txt

 Zedity has the right box for each type of content you need while creating your design:
 *   Audio box: to include songs, soundtracks, sound effects, voice overs, and so on.
-*   Color box: to add solid and gradient backgrounds, create shapes, etc.
+*   Color box: to add solid and gradient backgrounds, create simple shapes, etc.
 *   Text box: for any textual content, links, titles, slogans, descriptions, etc.
 *   Image box: to add images, including online images, with built-in effects and filters.
 *   Video box: to include videos with Zedity flexibility and options for creative designs and effects.